W. Caleb McDaniel

 2001 William and Lois Diamond Fellowship, awarded to one outstanding incoming doctoral student in the Department of History.

-Presenter for the Digital Humanities Boot Camp Series, Humanities Research Center, Rice University: “Online Publishing,” February 6, 2013.
+Speaker for the Digital Humanities Boot Camp Series, Humanities Research Center, Rice University: “Online Publishing,” February 6, 2013.

 Plenary Speaker at “The Emancipation Proclamation: A Turning Point,” a Regional Commemoration and Conference: “Before Juneteenth: The Emancipation Proclamation in Texas,” September 22, 2012, Houston Baptist University.